 Our clients come from all walks of life.
 Some are family business owners or entrepreneurs who want to ensure they don’t lose their business in a divorce.
 Others may be entering a second marriage and wish to preserve their assets for children from a prior marriage or protect themselves from being depleted of their resources as they get older.
 If you and your spouse are a high-net-worth couple, a prenuptial/postnuptial agreement may be in your best interest.

-Need help drafting an Orange County prenuptial/postnuptial agreement?
+Need help drafting a prenuptial/postnuptial agreement in Los Angeles County or Orange County?
 We can help.

-Regardless of your reasons for choosing to create a prenuptial or postnuptial agreement, it’s important that you find a skilled Orange County family law attorney who is experienced with both simple and complex divorce and marriage contracts.
-Johnson Attorneys Group, located in Newport Beach and serving all of Orange County, has ample experience with these matters and our attorneys have earned a reputation for being trustworthy and reliable.
+Regardless of your reasons for choosing to create a prenuptial or postnuptial agreement, it’s important that you find a skilled family law attorney who is experienced with both simple and complex divorce and marriage contracts.
+Johnson Attorneys Group, located in Newport Beach and Los Angeles, serves all of Los Angeles County and Orange County.
+Our attorneys have ample experience with these matters and have earned a reputation for being trustworthy and reliable.

-Call Johnson Attorneys Group at (949) 942-8784 to request a private consultation with our Orange County Family Law Attorneys.
-We service clients in Newport Beach, Yorba Linda, Laguna Niguel, San Clemente, Mission Viejo, and other cities around Orange County.
+Call Johnson Attorneys Group at (949) 942-8784 to request a private consultation with our Los Angeles County and Orange County family law attorneys.